fsoubelet/PyhDToolkit/examples/README.rst

     In both cases, re-updating the ``rcParams`` later on will always overwrite these settings.

-Click on any image thumbnail to see the full image and source code.
+Click on any image thumbnail to see the corresponding gallery page with full images and access to the source code.